WASM Bindings

 Run Vue-specific lint rules on an SFC:

-import init, { lintSfc } from '@vizejs/wasm';
+import init, { lintSfc } from "@vizejs/wasm";

 await init();

-const diagnostics = lintSfc(source, {
+const result = lintSfc(source, {

-filename: 'App.vue',
+filename: "App.vue",

-locale: 'en', // 'en' | 'ja' | 'zh'
+locale: "en", // 'en' | 'ja' | 'zh'

 });

-for (const d of diagnostics) {
+for (const diagnostic of result.diagnostics) {

 }